-TGbe editor: Please modify the entire subclause in 11beD2.1 as shown below:
+TGbe editor: Please modify the entire subclause in 11beD2.1.1 as shown below:

-(#13308)An R-TWT membership is established using the same procedure used to set up a broadcast TWT membership as described in 26.8.3 (Broadcast TWT operation) except that the broadcast TWT element(s) carried in the TWT sSetup frames contain a broadcast TWT element that includes one or more a Restricted TWT Parameter Set fields as described in 9.4.2.199 (TWT element).
+(#13308)An R-TWT membership is established using the same procedure used to set up a broadcast TWT membership as described in 26.8.3 (Broadcast TWT operation) except that the broadcast TWT element(s) carried in the TWT sSetup frames contain a broadcast TWT element that (9.6.24.8 TWT Setup frame format) includes one or more a Restricted TWT Parameter Set fields as described in 9.4.2.199 (TWT element).

-An R-TWT scheduling AP is an EHT AP (#13021)with dot11TWTOptionActivated equal to true that (#13021)supports R-TWT operation and sets the Restricted TWT Support subfield in a transmitted EHT Capabilities elements(#12689) to 1.
+An R-TWT scheduling AP is an EHT AP (#13021)with dot11TWTOptionActivated equal to true that (#13021)supports R-TWT operation and sets the Restricted TWT Support subfield in the transmitted EHT Capabilities elements(#12689) to 1.

-An R-TWT scheduled STA is a non-AP EHT STA that (#13021)supports R-TWT operation and sets the Restricted TWT Support subfield in a transmitted EHT Capabilities elements(#12690) to 1 (#13021)and:

-Receives a broadcast TWT element carrying one or more Restricted TWT Parameter Set field(s) transmitted by an R-TWT scheduling AP
+An R-TWT scheduled STA is a non-AP EHT STA that (#13021)supports R-TWT operation and sets the Restricted TWT Support subfield in the transmitted EHT Capabilities elements(#12690) to 1 (#13021)and sends to or receives from an R-TWT scheduling AP a broadcast TWT element carrying one or more Restricted TWT Parameter Set field(s).

-Sends to and/or receives from the R-TWT scheduling AP a TWT Setup frame carrying TWT element(s) with Negotiation Type set to and which include at least one restricted TWT parameter set field.

 When included in an individually addressed TWT Setup frame transmitted by an R-TWT scheduling AP or R-TWT scheduled STA, the Restricted TWT Traffic Info Present subfield of the Broadcast TWT Info field (#12336)included in a Restricted TWT Parameter Set field shall be set to 1.